Running pioneer Marcie Trent and hockey professional Matt Carle will headline the Class of 2020 inductions into the Alaska Sports Hall of Fame.

 The white-haired Trent, who weighed about 100 pounds and stood barely 5 feet tall, was a huge inspiration to the Alaskan running community after picking up the sport at age 50.

-She grew up on a farm in Nampa, Idaho, and moved to Anchorage in 1954, where she and husband Ralph Waldron obtained a 160-acre homestead near the present-day Tudor and Lake Otis roads.
+She grew up on a farm in Nampa, Idaho, and moved to Anchorage in 1945, where she and husband Roger Waldron obtained a 160-acre homestead near the present-day Tudor and Lake Otis roads.
 She began running in the late 1960s and among her accomplishments were once holding nine national age-group records ranging from 800 meters to an ultramarathon, and five age world records for a female marathoner in her 60s.
 Trent won Fairbanks’ Equinox Marathon three times and remains its oldest champion at age 58.
-She also won the famous Pikes Peak Marathon at age 57 and was the first Alaskan woman over age 50 to qualify for the Boston Marathon.
+She also won the famous Pikes Peak Marathon at age 57 and is believed to be the first woman ever over the age of 50 to qualify for the Boston Marathon.
 Marcie completed 59 marathons and 11 ultramarathons and logged more than 71,000 lifetime miles in her life.
 Trent was inducted into the USA Track & Field Masters Hall of Fame in 2001.

 Marcie and John Trent, her second husband, also formed the Pulsators Running Club, likely Alaska’s first such organization.
 “For Marcie, the motto of the Pulsators Running Club was ‘Run and Rejoice,’” Alex Monterrosa said.